About

 On July 26, 1954, Mr. and Mrs. L.B.
 Kelley of St. Marys, Ohio, deeded their large log building to the Hilltop Guild, to be used as their meeting place.
 It was decided to name the building in their honor.
 Through the years, additions and improvements have been made to the original structure.
 One of the first repair jobs involved rebuilding the front porch and roof after a wind storm.
 The addition of the loom room, modernization of the kitchen, refinishing the hardwood floors, installation of indoor restroom facilities and improvement in the storage rooms are just a few of the projects undertaken through the intervening years.
 Kelley House is located at 18720 Highway 7, Allenspark CO.

-The Allen Cabin
+The Allen Cabin Site

 The Historic Bunce Schoolhouse

 Built in 1888 by V.H.
 (Dick) Rowley, the Bunce school is an excellent example of the early educational structures in the high mountain areas of Colorado in the late 19th and early 20th centuries.
 It was named after J.H.
 Bunce, an early settler in the area.
 The school served the local communities of Raymond, Heathermeade and Peaceful Valley.
+It is one of two log rural schoolhouses remaining in Boulder County.
+It currently is a museum open periodically throughout the summer.
+Check our calendar to find times for open houses.

 Tax Exempt Status